Building primary schools’ capacity to enhance children’s mental health

 - The MHiPS program has been rolled out to 100 Victorian Primary Schools so far

 - Over 95% of participants in the program agreed the MHWL model had increased whole-school capacity to support student mental health and wellbeing

 Teachers are ideally placed to address emerging mental health issues.
 With access to the Mental Health and Wellbeing Leaders, we have seen improved care pathways for kids who may otherwise have slipped through the cracks.

 - Professor Frank Oberklaid

-Mental Health in Primary Schools, or MHiPS, is a partnership between the Centre for Community Child Health (CCCH) at the Murdoch Children's Research Institute (MCRI), Melbourne Graduate School of Education (MGSE) at the University of Melbourne, and the Victorian Department of Education and Training.
+Mental Health in Primary Schools, or MHiPS, is a partnership between the Centre for Community Child Health (CCCH) at the Murdoch Children's Research Institute (MCRI) and the Melbourne Graduate School of Education (MGSE) at the University of Melbourne.